chinapedia/wikipedia.abstract.en/Page/Demographics_of_the_Republic_of_Ireland.md

 Population[23]:

-Pyramidireland.gif showing the Republic of Ireland's age and gender structure, from the CSO.]]
+showing the Republic of Ireland's age and gender structure, from the CSO.]]

     Population: 5,068,050 (July 2018 est.)[24]